-Currently, the standard treatment for stage II ovarian cancer consists of both surgery and chemotherapy.
-Patients with stage II ovarian cancer may experience a range of outcomes following standard treatment.
-Patients with stage IIA disease experience cancer recurrence rates of 30-40%.
-However, 60-80% of patients with more advanced stage IIB disease may develop cancer recurrence.
-This is because patients with stage II ovarian cancer are often left with microscopic disease and currently available chemotherapy is unable to eradicate all of the remaining cancer.
+The combination of cytoreductive surgery and chemotherapy treatment is the standard of care for treatment of stage II ovarian cancer.
+Individuals with stage IIA disease experience cancer recurrence rates of 30-40% and those in patients with more advanced stage IIB disease are even greater.
+This is because patients with stage II ovarian cancer are often left with microscopic disease following surgery and currently available chemotherapy is unable to eradicate all of the remaining cancer.

-Surgical cytoreduction (also called debulking) refers to surgical removal of as much of the cancer as possible.
+Surgical cytoreduction (also called debulking) refers to the surgical removal of as much of the cancer as possible.
 Cytoreduction is beneficial because it reduces the number of cancer cells that ultimately need to be destroyed by chemotherapy and therefore, decreases the likelihood of the cancer developing a resistance to chemotherapy.
 Initial cytoreductive surgery in ovarian cancer is currently considered the standard of care because clinical studies have shown that patients who have had optimal cytoreduction live longer and have a longer time to cancer recurrence than patients who have had suboptimal cytoreduction.

-The combination of cytoreductive surgery and chemotherapy treatment is the standard of care for treatment of stage II ovarian cancer.
-Researchers have also looked at initiating treatment with neoadjuvant chemotherapy, in order to decrease the tumor burden, then performing cytoreductive surgery, followed by several more cycles of adjuvant chemotherapy.
+Doctors have also looked at initiating treatment before surgery with neoadjuvant chemotherapy, in order to decrease the tumor burden, then performing cytoreductive surgery, followed by several more cycles of adjuvant chemotherapy.
 This format has been compared with the more traditional sequence of surgery followed by adjuvant chemotherapy.
 Most research has not shown a benefit to the chemo-surgery-chemo format, although some work is looking at whether this format might be applicable to patients who are suspected of having potentially unresectable disease.
 In this case, current guidelines recommend chemotherapy for three cycles, followed by an interval cytoreductive surgery, and then the final three cycles of chemotherapy.
 Researchers are also continuing to evaluate the use of a second or interval cytoreductive surgery to be performed after the chemotherapy has had a chance to further decrease the amount of cancer.

 - What are the risks of treatment?